iru-one-syah/SAMREC-2500R-HRIR/README.md

 ### Dummy Head: SAMREC Type 2500R

 The photo below shows the dummy head we used during HRIR measurements in the anechoic room of the Department of Computer Science and Electrical Engineering at Kumamoto University - JAPAN.
+For more detailed specifications, check the following link: [https://shop.miyaji.co.jp/SHOP/ka-r-021716-ay04.html](https://shop.miyaji.co.jp/SHOP/ka-r-021716-ay04.html)